stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 and then use tools like [`htop`][url_htop] to watch processes and resource usage.

-You can also manage this job based on the jobid assigned to it (44915854).
-For example the job can be canceled with the [`scancel`][url_scancel] command .
+You can also manage this job based on the jobid assigned to it (4915821).
+For example, the job can be canceled with the [`scancel`][url_scancel] command.

-After your job completes you can asses and fine-tune your resource requests (time, CPU/GPU, memory) with the [`sacct`][url_sacct] or `seff` commands.
+After your job completes you can assess and fine-tune your resource requests (time, CPU/GPU, memory) with the [`sacct`][url_sacct] or `seff` commands.